BOL Network: History

-The BOL Network was started by Pakistani businessman Shoaib Ahmed Sheikh in June 2013, and according to him, it was meant to create an independent media house to portray a soft image of Pakistan and several notable journalists joined the network at that time.
+The BOL Network was started by Pakistani businessman Shoaib Ahmed Sheikh in June 2013.
 After a number of delays, the network was launched on 1 December 2016.

-It claims to have offered insurance of up to Rs.
-10 million to cable operators.
 In 2014, BOL Network advertised on more than 20,000 public transport vehicles in Pakistan.
 The company also announced a television set brand by the name of BG.

 In August 2015, ARY Digital HD Network Group announced that they would take over the business and incorporate into their network, but these plans eventually failed.

-In 2017, Bol was accused of defaming politician Ishaq Dar.

 In September 2022, PEMRA again revoked the network's license due to the channel failing to acquire security clearance.

 In September 2023, AsiaPak Investments acquired Bol Network.
 Sameer Chishty was named the new chief executive officer.

 Axact scandal

 Involvement

 When the offices of Axact were raided by the authorities, Bol Network provided digital satellite news gathering vehicles to block journalists from accessing to the building.
 In the course of the investigation, Bol was accused of using illegally imported equipment.